anantpatel-dev/python-projects/README.md

 - **BMI Calculator** — Calculates BMI and gives health advice using functions
 - **Contact Book** — A contact manager with add, search, edit, delete features using dictionaries
 - **Diary App** — A file-based diary with date-stamped entries using file handling
+- **Quiz Game** — A randomized multiple choice quiz with score tracking and play again feature